Updated July 5, 2023

 The risk of fraud is huge in an electronic payment system.
 Electronic devices use a person’s identity to approve a payment.
 For example, passwords and security issues.
 Such authentications do not have complete proof of a person’s identity.
 The program does not know who is on the other side of the password, and the security answers are matched.
 When anyone has access to our password or answers to our security issue, they will get access to and steal our money from us.

 3. The Risk of Payment Conflicts

-Payments are handled by an automated computer machine in electronic payment systems, not by individuals.
-When it manages large sums of payments regularly with many clients, the program is vulnerable to errors.
-When each pay period ends it is important to regularly review our payroll to ensure everything is meaningful.
-When this is not accomplished, payment disputes may result in technological breakdowns and anomalies.
+An automated computer machine handles payments in electronic payment systems, not by individuals.
+The program is vulnerable to errors when it regularly manages large sums of payments with many clients.
+When each pay period ends, it is important to review our payroll to ensure everything is meaningful regularly.
+Payment disputes may result in technological breakdowns and anomalies when this is not accomplished.